 homepage

 Gone are the days when fish restaurants meant starched white tablecloths and stuffy waiters.
 Today’s seafood restaurants and fish cafés are catering to an altogether less formal clientele.
 Plus, with meat consumption looking like a less and less sustainable option, fish and seafood has become the protein of choice among the younger generation of climate-conscious diners.
-There are lots of pescatarian options in Amsterdam nowadays, so I’ve divided this list according to type and occasion.
+And with the Netherlands right on the North Sea, there are plenty of pescatarian options in Amsterdam nowadays.

 Want to eat more than just seafood in Amsterdam?
 Download my Amsterdam Restaurant Guide: